 - Sometimes the aurora can be faint because you are at a very low latitude or because the geomagnetic activity is not strong enough for your location.
 Being in complete darkness will help you see even the faintest aurora.

-- In order to view the aurora in all its glory or to see even the faintest aurora, you will need to avoid all lights in the dark including your mobiles, torchlights, etc. because it takes between 30 to 60 minutes for the eyes to completely adapt to the dark and any use of light in between will ruin your night vision.
+- In order to view the aurora in all its glory or to see even the faintest aurora, you will need to avoid all lights in the dark including your mobiles, torchlights, etc. because it takes between 30 to 60 minutes for the eyes to completely adapt to the dark and any use of light in between will ruin your vision at night.

 - Use a red light if you want to find your path or you need light for any other purpose in the dark.
 For example, if you want to check on the phone for any aurora information, use it at the lowest brightness possible, preferably night mode, because the slightest brightness can ruin your night vision (set this beforehand).